2018-19 Winter Weather Advisory Information

-As Northeast Ohio continues to enjoy a beautiful fall season, we all know that winter will soon arrive.
+Northeast Ohio has enjoyed a warm fall season, but we all know that winter will arrive soon.
 One of our roles as university leaders is recommending cancellations and closures due to severe weather.

 While the safety of our people is our priority, in general the university does not close or cancel classes because of cold weather, winter ice and/or snow.
 However, on rare occasions, weather conditions may delay or cancel classes or close the Kent Campus.
 (Note: Kent State’s Regional Campuses will follow the general guidelines below, but each campus makes its own decision based on weather conditions near its campus).

 When inclement weather threatens or extreme cold prevails, we expect to announce our actions by 5:30 a.m. for morning and all-day cancellations, 10 a.m. for afternoon classes and 3 p.m. for evening classes.
 In general, our decision will be guided by the condition of major roadways leading to campus, by the condition of campus roadways and sidewalks, and by our ability to plow our parking lots.
 For extreme cold, we will delay or cancel when the wind chill reaches (or is predicted to reach) -20 degrees Fahrenheit for an extended period.